Travelbacon/homeassistant-solax-api-V2/README.md

 ### Requirements:

 - **Inverter Serial Number:** Can be found on the [Solax Cloud](www.solaxcloud.com).
-The serial number of the communication dongle is needed.
+The serial number of the communication dongle is needed and can be found under the Registration number.
 - **Token ID:** [Generate here](https://www.solaxcloud.com/#/api)

 ### Installation: